-While the annual change will reflect the upwards (and occasionally downwards) fluctuations in the local real estate market, assessed values tend to be lower than what your home would actually sell for.
+While the annual change will reflect the upward (and occasionally downwards) fluctuations in the local real estate market, assessed values tend to be lower than what your home would actually sell for.

 If you search for anything related to home value online, you’ll find several things such as a home value estimator, a valuation tool, and a calculator of all types.
 These calculators typically prompt you to plug in your street address and some details about your residential property, and the site will immediately offer you a current market value.

-These tools, such as a home value estimator, apply an automated analysis solely by aggregating recent sales data on similar properties, and pricing your home in relation to those.
-While these values can help frame your understanding of a home’s value, they are an estimate and not as precise as other methods for determining the current market value.
+These tools, such as a home value estimator, apply an automated analysis solely by aggregating recent sales data on similar properties and pricing your home in relation to those.
+While these values can help frame your understanding of a home's value, they are an estimate and not as precise as other methods for determining the current market value.

-That said, you may be able to gauge your home’s fair market value on your own.
-You can accomplish this by reviewing the public record of similar homes’ sales and estimating the market value of your home based on comparable sale prices in the local housing market.
+That said, you may be able to gauge your home's fair market value on your own.
+You can accomplish this by reviewing the public record of similar homes' sales and estimating the market value of your home based on comparable sale prices in the local housing market.

 While fair market value and appraised value can both help you determine the value of your home, it is important to understand the differences between an appraised value vs market value.
 A home appraisal by a licensed professional appraiser considers both comparative market analysis and the specific features of a residential property.
 The appraiser visits the home and evaluates:

-Lenders rely on licensed value appraisals to accurately identify a home’s value and approve a mortgage or assess home equity.
-This method is typically considered the most accurate valuation before figuring actual sale price or considering a home equity loan.
+Lenders rely on licensed value appraisals to accurately identify a home's value and approve a mortgage or assess home equity.
+This method is typically considered the most accurate valuation before figuring out the actual sale price or considering a home equity loan.

 Note that, while it’s an educated assessment, value appraisals are still one individual’s estimation—in some cases, two different appraisers may return with slightly different results.

-With a fair market value and the appraised value in hand, a home seller can finalize the asking price when putting their property on the market—this is the list price.
+With a fair market value and the appraised value in hand, a property owner can finalize the asking price when putting their property on the market—this is the list price.